Sv443/Node-Notifier/README.md

 8. Do either of these:
     - Build an [ESP-Notifier](https://github.com/Sv443/ESP-Notifier) and configure it to work together with Node-Notifier
     - Send requests to the server in another way (see [sending requests](#rest-api-usage))

+I recommend you look at the rest of this document to familiarize yourself with Node-Notifier.

 <br>